ArenKDesai/Aren-s-Notes/Computer Graphics/Transformation and Scaling.md

 While affine (and other) matrices can be combined due to associativity, a transform and a scale cannot swap places without adjusting one.
 **Rotation matrices** preserve distances, angles, handedness, each row/column is unit length and are orthogonal, and the determinant is positive.
 You cannot multiply rotation matrices by a scalar or add a matrix.

+The line that goes perpendicular to a trangle --- the line pointing outward of the line --- is the triangle's **normal**.